Programisci/meteor-bootstrap-datepicker/lib/README.md

 This is a fork of Stefan Petre's [original code](http://www.eyecon.ro/bootstrap-datepicker/);
 thanks go to him for getting this thing started!

+This fork contains i18n files as well as the base datepicker.

 Please note that this fork is not used on Stefan's page, nor is it maintained or contributed to by him.

 Versions are incremented according to [semver](http://semver.org/).